 To help build background knowledge, read the two lengthier and more detailed biographies to students (from the page only you have a copy of) before having students read the simplified biographies on their papers.
 Students will then reflect on the athletes they've read about.
-At the end (if they have time), have students complete the last page where they pick one of the reading response choices.
+Talk about it as a class.